How to Cast On Knitting Stitches

 Stretchy Cast On Knitting Methods

-Start here to learn how to cast on stitches for elastic edges!
+Start here to learn how to work a stretchy cast on for knitting!

 Does your project have ribbing at the cuffs, brim, or hems?
 That’s a great sign that you might need a cast on that will create an edge that can stretch for a snug fit.